COVID-19 Pandemic Research

 Prof Eliza Wong, a member of the Centre, in collaboration with the research team of City University of Hong Kong has been awarded in March 2021 a grant of $4,182,000 from the Collaborative Research Fund (CRF) of Research Grants Council (RGC) to conduct a study on “Resilient PPE Supply Chains for Hong Kong Health Systems: Current and Post Covid-19 Pandemic”.
 The study aims to improve protection for front-line healthcare practitioners with resilient PPE supply chains for Hong Kong health systems.
 The study explores the possibility of redesigning the PPE workflow and supply chain in order to respond resiliently to infectious diseases in the future.
 The aim is to introduce new concepts such as time-to-recovery, performance impact and time-to-survive, to measure resilience of the PPE supply chain, infectious diseases, and improve protection for front-line healthcare practitioners.

 (iv) Other related studies on system response to COVID-19

 Studies on system response to COVID-19 are also being conducted in the Centre.
-For example, we have conducted analysis of COVID-19 data from Department of Health and Hospital Authority to examine the characteristics of unlinked cases, exposure settings and super spreading potential by Omicron variants, and with publications of the research in international journals.
-Primary data collection in the general public is being conducted to analyse perspectives of government COVID-19 testing policies.
+For example, we have conducted analysis of COVID-19 data from Department of Health and Hospital Authority to examine the characteristics of unlinked cases, exposure settings and super spreading potential by Omicron variants, vaccine effectiveness and drug interaction with COVID-19 severity etc. with publications of the research in international journals.
+Primary data collection in the general public is being conducted to analyse perspectives of government COVID-19 testing policies, perception of risks and health seeking behaviours among general public and other high risk groups such as ethnic minorities.
 Some of the results have been shared with government, and published in international peer-reviewed journals, while a number of manuscripts are being prepared for submission.